 hate than love.

-Never be fooled into putting your faith in anything whose origin is directly connected to politics or business.
+Never be fooled into putting your faith in anything whose origin is directly connected to politics, business, or religion.

 Be prepared to push against the petty restraints of convention, especially when they are